- About DCC

 Students should note that the High School Equivalency/Earned College Credit program can be completed only part time, and is not covered by financial aid.

-Students wishing to explore non-credit options through our Community Services Office can call (845) 790-3590 or click here for more information.
+Students wishing to explore non-credit options through our Office of Continuing Education and Workforce Development can call (845) 790-3590 or click here for more information.